-• The oven causes interference with my TV. ference is similar to the interf quipment interference might e microwave oven.
-This inter- erence caused by small appli- ms, blow dryers, etc. It does not Steam accumulates on the oven door and warm air comes from the oven vents.
-During cooking, steam and warm air are given off from the food.
-Most of the steam and warm air are removed from the oven by the air which circulates in the oven cavity.
-However, some steam will condense on cooler surfaces such as the oven door.
-This is normal.
-After use, the oven should be wiped dry (see page 10).
-PROBLEM POSSIBLE CAUSE REMEDY The oven is not plugged in securely.
+The oven causes interference with my TV.
+Some radio, TV, Wi-Fi, cordless telephone, baby monitor, blue tooth or other wireless equipment interference might occur when you cook with the microwave oven.
+This inter- ference is similar to the interference caused by small appli- ances such as mixers, vacuums, blow dryers, etc. It does not indicate a problem with your oven.
+Steam accumulates on the oven door and warm air comes from the oven vents. buring cooking, steam and warm air are given off from the food.
+Most of the steam and warm air are removed from the PROBLEM POSSIBLE CAUSE REMEDY The oven is not plugged in securely.
 Remove plug from outlet, wait 10 seconds and re-insert.
 Oven will not turn on. → Main circuit breaker or main fuse is tripped or blown.
 Reset main circuit breaker or replace main fuse.
 There is a problem with the outlet.
 Plug another appliance into the outlet to check if it is working.
 The door is not closed completely.
 Close the oven door securely.
 Start Pad was not pressed after programming.
 Press Start Pad.
-Oven will not start cooking. → Another program is already entered into the oven.
+Oven will not start cooking.
+Another program is already entered into the oven.
 Press Stop/Reset Pad to can- cel the previous program and enter new program.
 The program is not correct.
 Program again according to the Operating Instructions.
 Stop/Reset Pad has been pressed accidentally.
 Program oven again.
-The Glass Tray wobbles.
-The Glass Tray is not positioned properly on the Roller Ring or there is food under the Roller Ring.
+The Glass Tray wobbles. - The Glass Tray is not positioned properly on the Roller Ring or there is food under the Roller Ring.
 Take out Glass Tray and Roller Ring.
 Wipe with a damp cloth and reset Roller Ring and Glass Tray properly.
 When the oven is operating, there is noise coming from the glass tray. → The Roller Ring and oven bottom are dirty.
 Clean these parts according to Care and Cleaning of your Microwave oven (see page 10).
 The indication light → The CHILD LOCK was activated.
 Deactivate LOCK by pressing Stop/Reset Pad 3 times.
 The oven stops cooking and nothing appears in the display window. → If the Display Window is blank, there is a problem with the microwave genera- tion system.
-Please contact an authorised Service Center (see page 31).
+Please contact an authorised Service Center (see page 29).